cmur11/rails-static-request-readme/README.md

 Let's try this out in our application.
 I'm going to use a blogging application as a case study in this lesson.

-To begin, start up the Rails server and go to `localhost:3000/about`.
+To begin, start up the Rails server and go to `rails c`.
 As you will see, this throws a routing error: `No route matches [GET] "/about"`.
 To fix this, stop the Rails server by pressing `control + c`.
 (Anytime you make a routing change you need to restart the Rails server.)

 Now draw the route by opening the `config/routes.rb` file and adding the following route inside of the `draw` block: